KQM-git/TCL/docs/evidence/equipment/artifacts.md

 **Findings**:

 Cryo resonance and the artefact set Blizzard Strayer never snapshot even with abilities that snapshot.
-They are always dynamic and will change your crit rate in real time.
+They are always dynamic and will change your CRIT Rate in real time.

 **Testing**:

-Albedo E was used to perform the tests because it doesn't remove cryo on the enemy and it snapshots.
+Albedo E was used to perform the tests because it doesn't remove Cryo on the enemy and it snapshots.

-For cryo resonance, Albedo was equipped with artifacts to reach 85% crit rate without Blizzard Strayer set bonuses.
-Below is a video recording of using Albedo E followed by applying cryo to the enemy.
+For Cryo resonance, Albedo was equipped with artifacts to reach 85% CRIT Rate without Blizzard Strayer set bonuses.
+Below is a video recording of using Albedo E followed by applying Cryo to the enemy.
 Over a prolonged period I could not get a noncrit Albedo E proc against the enemy.

-Following that I reduced the crit rate to 80% and equipped a complete Blizzard Strayer set to Albedo.
-Once again I could not get noncrit Albedo E proc against the enemy when using Albedo E first followed up by applying cryo to the enemy.
+Following that I reduced the CRIT Rate to 80% and equipped a complete Blizzard Strayer set to Albedo.
+Once again I could not get noncrit Albedo E proc against the enemy when using Albedo E first followed up by applying Cryo to the enemy.

 **Significance**: